-Where formulas do not need to be changed very often Pills and powders are also commonly used to continue therapeutic results after a successful initial treatment with liquid herbal medicine.
+Where formulas do not need to be changed very often, Pills and powders are also commonly used to continue therapeutic results after successful initial treatment with liquid herbal medicine.

-A: Chinese herbal medicine treats the full range of human disease.
+A: Chinese herbal medicine treats the full range of human diseases.
 It is used to treat:

-Acute disease, like intestinal flu and the common cold*
+Acute diseases, like intestinal flu and the common cold*

-Chronic disease, such as allergies, gynecological disorders, auto-immune disease and chronic viral diseases
+Chronic diseases, such as allergies, gynecological disorders, auto-immune diseases, and chronic viral diseases

 Degenerative diseases due to aging Chinese herbal medicine is especially good for promoting the body’s ability to heal and recover from illness.

 12. Q: Can pregnant women take Chinese herbs?